The dangers of air fresheners are enough to put you off them forever! Learn why here

 True story: once, in a Parisian gym, the owner opened the door of the facility, went outside with a colleague, and had a cigarette, with the door open.
-Smelling smoke whilst running on my treadmill, I looked around for the culprit, ran off the machine and angrily shut the door.
-When the owner came back in, he apologised and proceeded to spray a chemical spray in the air, which I was forced to inhale deeply, to ‘freshen’ it.
+Smelling smoke whilst running on my treadmill, I looked around for the culprit.
+I then ran off the machine and angrily shut the door.
+When the owner came back in, he apologised.
+He then proceeded to spray a chemical air freshener in the room.
+I was forced to inhale it deeply, since I was on a treadmill.

 Moments later, I had the worst asthma attack I’d had in years.

 For some reason, people seem to believe that the contents of aerosol air fresheners are exactly what’s portrayed on the package.
 For example: ocean spray, dew drops on flowers and juicy citrus fruits.